pavloboiko/FusionNFC/README.md

 # FusionNFC
-The FusionLocation SPM package makes it possible to use NFC functionality on Android and iOS using Swift
+The FusionNFC SPM package makes it possible to use NFC functionality on Android and iOS using Swift

 Discuss
 -------